Press release, Blitz Gallery

 Berlin, Release Date: For Immediate Release

 The works on display reveal new paradigms, i.e. a generated pandemonium of colourful accents, abstract compositions and random selection of manipulated images from the web.
-A clear enthusiasm for post-humanist metamorphosis, their works subverse the interchangeable notion of authorship in the era of digitalisation and transitory abstract compositions.
+A clear enthusiasm for post-humanist metamorphosis is demonstrated through works that subverse the interchangeable notion of authorship in the era of digitalisation.

 The confinement of the space in Haus1 and the artworks on display, addressing a type of automated artificial visual maximalism will expose the prevailing contemporary spirit of our age in which everything, everywhere, is simultaneously connected and moving.
 A poetic welding of a three-dimensional space that lures the viewer in, creating narratives where the artworks on display question the online content produced.